 (f) Research, develop, and execute any appropriate policy requests from the California State Association of Counties or its affiliates.

-The JPA has three committees, Executive Committee, Finance Committee and the Advisory Committee which is currently inactive.
+The JPA has three committees, Executive Committee, Finance Committee, and the Advisory Committee (currently inactive).
 The JPA is subject to the regulations of the Fair Political Practices Commission (FPPC) (Title2, Division 6, California Code of Regulations) and the Ralph M. Brown Act.